citusdata/citus_docs/cloud/index.rst

 High Availability
 ~~~~~~~~~~~~~~~~~

-By enabling high availability for your cluster we automatically provision stand-bys.
+The high availability option on a cluster automatically provisions instance stand-bys.
 These stand-bys receive streaming updates directly from each of the leader nodes.
-We continuously monitor the leader nodes to ensure they're available and healthy, in the event of a failure we automatically fail you over.
+We continuously monitor the leader nodes to ensure they're available and healthy.
+In the event of a failure we automatically switch to the stand-bys.

-If you're application needs higher uptime requirements high availability will provide more uptime.
-Both with and without high availability enabled your data is replicated to S3 so disaster recovery is possible–reducing any risk of data loss.
-While we do not offer a SLA on uptime; The rough guideline we encourage is that: if an issues occurs and your instance fails and you cannot suffer up to 1 hr of downtime then high availability is encouraged.

-Custom plans
+Note that your data is replicated to S3 with and without enabling high availability.
+This allows disaster recovery and reduces the risk of data loss.
+Although the data is safe either way, we suggest enabling high availability if you cannot tolerate up to one hour of downtime in the rare occurrence of an instance failure.
+We do not offer a SLA on uptime.

 .. raw:: html

   <script type="text/javascript">